ThatCrazyDcGuy/AE-5900_Remote_v1/README.md

 A simple LAN / WEB Albrecht AE-5900 remote rig control by web browser
 =======================================================

+## About state of the project

+Depcrecated.
+The successor is AE5900_Remote_V2: https://github.com/ThatCrazyDcGuy/AE5900_Remote_V2

 ## Main purpose of the project:

-Depcrecated.
-You better use the version V2: https://github.com/ThatCrazyDcGuy/AE5900_Remote_V2

 Build a simple LAN / WEB remote control for the amazing Albrecht AE-5900 and similiar CB and HAM Radios.
 It is far away from a rigctl or hamlib but hey, it works.